smoltcp-rs/smoltcp/README.md

 ### Feature `use_std`

-The `use_std` feature enables use of buffers owned by the networking stack through a dependency on `std::boxed::Box`.
+The `use_std` feature enables use of objects and slices owned by the networking stack through a dependency on `std::boxed::Box` and `std::vec::Vec`.
 It also enables `smoltcp::phy::RawSocket` and `smoltcp::phy::TapInterface`, if the platform supports it.

 ### Feature `use_alloc`

-The `use_std` feature enables use of buffers owned by the networking stack through a dependency on `alloc::boxed::Box`.
+The `use_std` feature enables use of objects owned by the networking stack through a dependency on `alloc::boxed::Box`.
+This only works on nightly rustc.

+### Feature `use_collections`

+The `use_std` feature enables use of slices owned by the networking stack through a dependency on `collections::vec::Vec`.
 This only works on nightly rustc.

 ### Feature `use_log`